-PlanetGIS Explorer is completely free.
-With "Explorer" you can set up GIS projects, change the appearance of maps and even import information (e.g. from shape file).
-PlanetGIS Explorer lacks the ability to capture features by hand.
-For this and hundreds of other advanced functions, you need Professional or Enterprise.
+With "Explorer" you can set up GIS projects, change the appearance of maps and even import information (e.g. from shape files).
+Starting with version 6, Explorer allows capturing and modification of features as long as the features belong to feature classes inside an "Annotations" main feature class and the user is limited to capturing 1000 features in total inside this group.